MalikAbiola/paystack-php-lib/readme.md

 			$updatedPlan = $paystackLibObject->updatePlan('plan_code', ['hosted_page_url' => 'http://somerandomu.rl', 'hosted_page' => true]);

-		If the operation is successful, the customer object is returned.
+		If the operation is successful, the plan object is returned.

 	- **Retrieve All Plans**